techmindful/hideout/building.md

 To develop Hideout, you further need:
 * nginx: https://nginx.org/en/docs/install.html, for a working local server.
 * nvm: https://github.com/nvm-sh/nvm, because `elm-live` needs npm.
 Before you try to install `node` and `npm` yourself, there are apparently right ways and wrong ways to do it.
 To save you an afternoon or two of your time, I feel morally obligated to point out that `nvm` is the proper way, or at least the least painful way, to get `node` and `npm`.
+Use the install script on `nvm`'s GitHub to install `nvm`.
+Then do `nvm install node` to install `node` and `npm`.
 * elm-live: https://github.com/wking-io/elm-live, for hot-reloading.

 I usually enter `hideout-frontend/` and do: